Physician Payment Committee

 The PPC recognizes the significant time and effort OMA constituencies put into canvassing constituency groups, developing and refining proposals and answering queries from the PPC.
 In fall 2023, OMA constituencies were given an opportunity to reconsider and resubmit any proposals that were not implemented in the previous round and that the OMA constituencies continue to support.

-No, but the PPC will provide updates on the PPC’s work, including decisions and their associated rationale.
+No, but the PPC provides updates on the PPC’s work, including decisions and their associated rationale.

 Those codes are currently at the Appropriateness Working Group table and PPC is unable to review the item until AWG produces their recommendations.
-The hope is that over the following year, AWG will be able to complete its work and then PPC can go back to the affected constituencies to discuss how to proceed from there.
+Once AWG has completed its work PPC can go back to the affected constituencies to discuss how to proceed from there.

-PPC items deferred due to AWG work are all related to the remaining outstanding AWG items.
-As such, those deferred items remain out of scope for PPC consideration.
+Any PPC items deferred due to AWG work remain out of scope for PPC consideration until they are resolved.

 Additional information on the work of the AWG can be found on the OMA website.